ktye/iv/iv/README.md

 cat data | awk 'BEGIN{...} /pattern/{rule1} /pattern2/{rule2} END{...}/'
 ```
 each iv rule is given as a single argument, with the special `-bBEGIN` block.
-The language is APL and a rule is composed of a `conditional` and and `expression`
+The language is APL and a rule is composed of a `conditional` and an `expression`
 ```
 cat data | iv -b 'X←0' 'N>10:X+←1' 'E=1:_'
 ```

 ## n-dimensional input data
-The input data is assumed to be a stream of scalars which forms an n-dimensional object.
+The input data is assumed to be a stream of scalars which form an n-dimensional object.
-If contains separators, if the stream reached the border of a dimension.
+It contains separators, if the stream reached the border of a dimension.

-Consider this stream of 12 scalar values `X`, which a `|` for a separator
+Consider the stream of 12 scalar values `X`, with a `|` for a separator
 ```
 X|X|X||X|X|X||X|X|X||X|X|X
 ```
 It is a 2-dimensional object and with APL vocabulary, it has shape `4 3`.
 Normally the first axis is very large, or endless.

-It can also have higer dimension, which multiple axes that are endless.
+It can also have a higher dimension, with multiple axes that are endless, such as `* * 2 3`.

 Iv acts on this data, using the **execution rank** given as the `-r` option.
 The default is `-r1`, which means iv collects all data, until a line is full,